imtiyazzaman1/zookeeper-playground/README.md

 # Helix Playground

 A playground project for getting to grips with ZooKeeper.
-In particuluar, looking at how state management can be driven by resources being added to a process and having that propogate to ZooKeeper and notify the relevant nodes.
+In particuluar, looking at how state management can be driven by resources being added to a nodes and having that propogate to ZooKeeper and notify other nodes.

 ## Run It
 1. `docker-compose up`